MicrosoftDocs/azure-docs/articles/azure-web-pubsub/concept-disaster-recovery.md

 ###  High available architecture for client-client pattern

-For client-client pattern, currently it is not yet possible to support a zero-down-time disaster recovery.
+For client-client pattern, currently it is not yet possible to support a zero-down-time disaster recovery using multiple instances.
 If you have high availability requirements, please consider using [geo-replication](howto-enable-geo-replication.md).

 ## How to test a failover